rhysd/electron-ipc-vs-nodejs-ipc/README.md

 ## How to Test

 1. **Large Objects** Send 98 tweets full JSON from sender to receiver and receiver will return the ACK.
 Measure each spent time.
 Send them in serial.
-2. **Small Objects** Send 98 tweets screen name from sender to receiver and receiver will return the ACK.
+2. **Small Objects** Send 98 tweets ids from sender to receiver and receiver will return the ACK.
 Get each spent time.
 Send them in serial.

 Measure 10 times per each case.